mapr-demos/drill-spot-price-history/README.md

 Hmm.
 Looking at the "Instances" value, we have yet another array (dead giveaway is that each row in the column starts with a `[`).
 So we'll need to flatten it again to get a row for each Instance:

 ```
-select flatten(r.Reservations['Instances']) as Instances from (select flatten(Reservations) as Reservations from instances) as r;
+select flatten(r.Reservations['Instances']) as Instances
+  from (select flatten(Reservations) as Reservations from instances) as r;
 ```

 You should see that we went from having 90 rows to 232 rows.

-From here, we can create a view from the parts of the Instance object that we care about:
+From here, we can create a view from the parts of the Instance object that we care about.
+Note the syntax for drilling into the nested structure:

 ```
 select